qiweiyang2018/Tic-Tac-Toe/README.md

    diagonally-opposite corner.
 If O then takes one of sides, O loses, otherwise a draw.

-3. If X begins with a side, which is a bad move for X.
+3. If X begins with a side, which is a bad move for X, because its possibility to win is greatly reduced.

 [reference] (http://www.cs.jhu.edu/~jorgev/cs106/ttt.pdf)